-Disclose any other fact that affects, or could reasonably be expected to affect, the market price, value or use of the cooperative interests or the development property.
+Disclose any other fact that affects, or could reasonably be expected to affect, the value, price or use of a leasehold unit or the development property.

-NOTE: Material facts include material contracts entered into or proposed to be entered into by the developer, or a person associated with the developer, that impose obligations or restrictions on purchasers or the cooperative association.
+NOTE: Material facts include material contracts entered into or proposed to be entered into by the developer, or a person associated with the developer, that impose obligations or restrictions on tenants or the residential leasehold complex, including contracts related to the management of the complex or the supply of support services.
 Key terms of material contracts should be summarized in the disclosure statement with the contract attached as an Exhibit.
-Cooperative association management contracts should be disclosed in section 3.10.